 Vienna was recently declared the world’s most livable city, prompting people across the world to ask themselves what makes Austria’s capital so special.
 Beyond the main tourist attractions in Vienna what else is there to see?

-We’re happy to report that the answer to that questions is “lots!”.
+We’re happy to report that the answer to that questions is “lots and lots!”.
 There are a bunch of exciting and unique things to do in Vienna that are off the beaten path and help to ensure you experience the city at its best.